M-arcus/cloudron-docs/docs/documentation/integrations.md

 Cloudron REST API can be used as part of a Zapier or IFTTT workflow.

-Note that the Zapier POST action automatically coerces all values to strings.
-To workaround this, use the Custom Request action instead of the POST action.
+Note that the Zapier `POST action` automatically coerces all values to strings.
+This means that values like `null` automatically become the string `"null"`.

+To workaround this, use the `Custom Request action` instead of the `POST action`.

 Here's an example that works on the Cloudron:
 ```